Pedestrian Detection PCB: The Automotive Electronics Core Guarding Road Safety

 • IATF 16949:2016 Certification: The global automotive industry quality management standard set by the International Automotive Task Force (IATF), an essential qualification for entering the automotive supply chain.

-Beyond Circuit Boards: HILPCB's Automotive-Grade PCBA Services
+Beyond PCBs: HILPCB's Automotive-Grade PCBA Services

 Our automotive-grade PCBA services include: